-Classical mechanics uses a simple ratio of masses to locate the barycenter (mass × distance to the barycenter is the same for each of the bodies), but relativity affects its location, so under extreme circumstances, the classical calculation can be significantly off.
+Classical mechanics uses a simple ratio of masses to locate the barycenter (mass × distance to the barycenter is the same for each of the bodies), but relativity affects its location, and under extreme circumstances, the classical calculation can be significantly off.

 The related term, center of gravity (CG) is sometimes used for the center of mass, but more accurately refers to the effect of gravity on an object, i.e., if the object is suspended at that point, the surrounding gravitational field exerts no torgue on the object (force to turn it).
-If the field is not uniform, an object's center of gravity may not match its center of mass: this happens to an insignificantly-small degree virtually everywhere but can be significant in extreme circumstances.
+If the field is not uniform, an object's center of gravity may not match its center of mass: this happens to an insignificantly-small degree virtually everywhere and can be significant in extreme circumstances.